munstermedia/deploy-commander/README.md

 3. Project config (project/default.json)
 4. Project environment config (production.json)

-If you want to load a different config strategy for jouw project, you can create a file '<project>/config.json'
+If you want to load a different config strategy for your project, you can create a file '<project>/config.json'

 With the json config: